 Tenfed was founded in August 2015 by long time friends, Mike Wallis and Kory McLaughlin.
 Both left their careers behind to build a company with a greater purpose that they could be proud of.

 Mike worked in the corporate world and Kory ran his own landscaping company before getting into the Social Enterprise sector.
 Both were tired of working so many hours at something that they had little to no passion for.
 They both felt like there was something bigger to all of this.
-It lead them to travel to Chicago to attend a Tony Robbins seminar.
+It lead them to travel to Chicago to attend a life changing seminar.
 Being at this event solidified their idea of wanting to do something greater for the world, and something that they had a passion for.
 They left that seminar with an idea, and a bigger drive to make it happen!